 I’ve made many meaningful connections from the conferences I’ve attended.
 But in order to make those connections, I had to take the initiative to introduce myself, start a conversation at the table, and utilize the conference app or social media.
 If you’re an introvert, think of ways to get out of your comfort zone and reach out to people.

 I recently spoke with a Functional Medicine physician who took the initiative to create a Whatsapp group for people he met at conferences.
-He’s not in an area with many Integrative or Functional Medicine practitioners, so he created his own tribe.
+He’s not in an area with many Integrative or Functional Medicine practitioners, so he created his own community.
 He now has people from all over the world in this group – Dubai, South Africa, Philippines, Brazil, Argentina and the US.
 This physician said he sits at different tables during a conference and is as social as possible.
 He remarked on what a great collaboration this group has been and the value that has come from it.

 The conference mobile app and social media can also be great ways to connect.
 You can use the app to identify anyone at the conference who lives in your area.
 Send them a quick note to say hello and ask to meet up at a break or lunch.
 You an also join in or initiate conversations on Twitter or Instagram using the hashtag for the conference.